For All of Those Who Love Their Car

-Lets talk about the condition of the this Volkswagen.
-When we first looked at it we felt that the paint on the hood, roof and trunk were failing.
+Let’s talk about the condition of this Volkswagen.
+When we first looked at it we felt that the paint on the hood, roof, and trunk was failing.
 We could only do so much for the paint so we also focused heavily on the interior.
-He asked for us to do what ever we felt necessary to bring the car back to life again.
+He asked for us to do whatever we felt necessary to bring the car back to life again.

 We started with a thorough cleaning of the paint.
 This included a decontamination wash followed by a clay treatment.
 We tested several spots with various compounds and polishes and decided that sanding the oxidation off the paint was the best plan prior to the compound and polish steps.

 While the paint was being restored by Cam and Chase.
-Anthony removed all four wheels for a through cleaning of the outside and inside of the fender wells.
+Anthony removed all four wheels for thorough cleaning of the outside and inside of the fender wells.

 The black trim was looking weathered so we decided to refinish it with a special automotive trim paint.
 The front lower grills, lower valance, and rear lower valance were cleaned prepped and refinished.